Yahoo Logo

 1995 – 1996

-In the second half of 1995, a logo appeared known as Jumping Y Guy.
-It was invented by David Shen, the seventeenth employee of Yahoo.
+In the second half of 1995, a logo known as Jumping Y Guy appeared.
+David Shen invented it, the seventeenth employee of Yahoo.
 The curved yellow “Y” symbolized the little man jumping for joy because Yahoo helped him find what he needed.
 The blue circle in the background represented our planet.

 That same year, the company turned to an organic advertising agency to revise the logo.
-The idea was to make the image not vertical but horizontal.
-For this purpose, the inscription “Yahoo!” has been added to the circle’s bottom.
+The idea was to make the image horizontal rather than vertical.
+For this purpose, the inscription “Yahoo!” has been added at the bottom of the circle.
 Chief designer Kevin Farnham chose the Able font and lifted the last letters.
-The word going up was supposed to be the embodiment of energy.
+The word “going up” was supposed to embody energy.

 1996 – 2009

 In the second half of the 1990s, a redesigned logo was introduced.
-The designers removed Jumping Y Guy and left only the inscription.
-The wordmark turned red, with a faint light gray shadow.
+The designers removed Jumping Y Guy, leaving only the inscription.
+The wordmark turned red with a faint light-gray shadow.

 2009 – 2013

-The Yahoo platform has once again repainted its name in an epic campaign.
+The Yahoo platform has once again rebranded itself as part of an epic campaign.
 The palette was based on purple.
 Otherwise, this is the same version of the 1995 emblem, but without the shadows and outlines.

 2013 – 2019

-In 2013, the CEO of Marissa Mayer wanted to change the logo herself without going to professional studios.
-She had a little background in Adobe Illustrator, a team of in-house designers at Yahoo, and a couple of days off Saturday and Sunday.
+In 2013, Marissa Mayer, the CEO of Yahoo, wanted to change the logo herself rather than go to a professional studio.
+She had a little background in Adobe Illustrator, a team of in-house designers at Yahoo, and a couple of days off on Saturday and Sunday.

 This is a case of a redesign for redesign’s sake because essentially nothing has changed.
-The developers kept the purple color scheme by choosing the shade of Pantone Violet C. The subtle gradient made the letters three-dimensional.
-Also, the emblem creators used a sans serif font and kept the inclination of the exclamation mark at 9 degrees.
+The developers kept the purple color scheme by choosing the Pantone Violet C shade.
+The subtle gradient made the letters three-dimensional.
+Also, the emblem creators used a sans-serif font and kept the exclamation mark’s inclination at 9 degrees.

-Marissa Mayer strictly controlled every little thing, and it reached the point of absurdity.
+Marissa Mayer strictly controlled every little thing to the point of absurdity.
 When the team was picking a new color for Yahoo Mail, an obsessive CEO left the manager (he left for Disney) and the lead designer (he found a place at Google) because of the obsessive CEO.
-And when Mayer worked at Google, several people in senior positions fled from her.
-Therefore, we can confidently say that she came up with the new logo from start to finish.
+And when Mayer worked at Google, several senior people fled her.
+Therefore, we can confidently say that she created the new logo from start to finish.

 2019 – today

 In late 2019, the company turned to design agency Pentagram to simplify branding.
 The specialists insisted on bold lowercase letters and chose a modified Centra No. 2.
-The exclamation point at the end expresses the idea of amplification.
+The exclamation point at the end conveys amplification.

 Font and Colors